In this article:

 If you're paying for child care while you work or look for work, you may be able to claim a tax credit to offset some of those expenses.

 The child and dependent care credit allows workers to claim work-related care expenses for qualifying dependents on their taxes.
-If your care costs qualify, your credit may amount to up to $4,000 for one individual or up to $8,000 for two or more individuals in 2021.
+If your care expenses qualify, your credit may amount to up to $1,050 for one individual and up to $2,100 for two or more individuals for the 2022 tax year.

-That's a hefty tax benefit.
+That's a decent tax benefit.
 Read on to learn what boxes you'll need to check to qualify, plus how to calculate how much credit you can claim.

 What Is the Child and Dependent Care Credit?